 Click here for a matrix comparing all West Des Moines' parks and their amenities.

 - Shelter reservation fees are non-refundable.
+There are no refunds for cancellations.

 For more information call 515-222-3444 or email firstname.lastname@example.org